 Therefore, if you have to pay for your semester fees, it is better to plan about your finances and be ready to face balancing a tough schedule managing work and school if you are planning to work to pay for school fees while you are studying.

-Nevertheless, to sum up, what we discussed above, it is fair to say that the job hunting and working process in Denmark can be pretty tiresome and difficult to manage at times.
+To sum up what we discussed above, it is fair to say that the job hunting and working process in Denmark can be pretty tiresome and difficult to manage at times.

 The key is to be proactive to find jobs that match your interests and schedules.
 Another important factor is to stay hopeful and not let the process drain out the energy in you!